jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 `RemoteProcessProxy` is an abstract base class representing remote kernel processes.
 Currently, there are two built-in subclasses of `RemoteProcessProxy` - `DistributedProcessProxy` - representing a proof of concept class that remotes a kernel via ssh and `YarnClusterProcessProxy` - representing the design target of launching kernels hosted as yarn applications via yarn/cluster mode.
-These class definitions can be found in [processproxies package](https://github.com/jupyter-incubator/enterprise_gateway/blob/enterprise_gateway/enterprise_gateway/services/processproxies).
+These class definitions can be found in the [processproxies package](https://github.com/jupyter-incubator/enterprise_gateway/blob/enterprise_gateway/enterprise_gateway/services/processproxies).

 ![Process Class Hierarchy](images/process_proxy_hierarchy.png)